-Creating a "tassel" (I have never heard of a name for these objects) is a bit challenging to explain, but what you're doing is creating a bubble of the balloon that is separate from the rest of the balloon.
-I create a "tassel" by making a twist just as if I were making a basic balloon twist.
-At this stage,... the size of the basic twist will determine the size of the "tassel."
+Creating a "tassel" (we have never heard of a name for these objects) is a bit challenging to explain, but what you're doing is creating a bubble of the balloon that is separate from the rest of the balloon. we create a "tassel" by making a twist just as if we were making a basic balloon twist.
+At this stage, the size of the basic twist will determine the size of the "tassel."

-After you make the basic twist, just squeeze from the base of the twist towards the end of the balloon to encourage the "twist" to move (don't forget to not allow the balloon to untwist).
+After you make the basic twist, squeeze from the base of the twist towards the end of the balloon to encourage the "twist" to move (don't forget to keep the balloon from untwisting).
 With a little trial and error, you'll learn how to move the twist to the end of the balloon.
 At this point, you can let go of the twist and it will stay.

 Repeat with the other side.